 Ice Cream Party Birthday Party Activities

-Next I want to tell you all the fun Ice Cream Themed Activities that the kids did at the party.
+Next I want to tell you all the fun Ice Cream Themed Activities and fun games that the kids did at the party.
 Admittedly we had a lot going on.
 It was a four hour party over lunch.
 I would rather over plan for a party and run out of time than run out of things to do.
 I tend to think that busy kids are the best kid of kids (leftover from my teaching days).
 We did end the party with about a half hour of play time in our pretend ice cream shop, but we’ll get to that soon.
 Our first activity as the girls arrived was to make our own new ice cream flavours.